 But the traditional upgrade is the Escort Cosworth’s larger T34 turbo, capable of 350-to-400bhp with the right optimisation.
 Because they are all based on the same Garrett T3 core, specialists like Turbo Performance can actually pick-and-mix housings to create a T34 with the T3’s smaller 0.48 exhaust housing, for example, to provide greater peak power than a stock T3 but with less lag than a stock T34.

 From there a T38 hybrid will see you well into 400bhp power figures, and an even bigger T4-based turbo from the RS500 will take you the rest of the way up to 500bhp.

-These upgrades have been proven to work time and again with great results, but with the development in technology and newer turbos now available, the choice has opened up even further.
+These upgrades work time and again with great results, but with the development in technology and newer turbos now available, the choice has opened up even further.
 Garrett’s roller-bearing GT range of turbos have been used to great effect on the YB, and the new BorgWarner EFR series of turbos are showing very impressive results in terms of power and, thanks to their twin-scroll design, driveability and quick spool-up too.